robweber/vsmp-plus/INSTALL.md

 ### Install service

 You can run the program on it's own but to keep it running after you close your SSH session you'll need to install it as a service.
 The file to do this is in the ```setup``` folder.
 If you edit the service file you can pass in any arguments or the location of your configuration file.
-By default it will run the program with the defaults, not ideal.
+By default it will run the program with the defaults.

 ```
 # install the service on the system